 (3) The sending institution shall:

-(a) Provide to community college students information about the specific transferability of courses at 4-year colleges;
+(a) Provide to community college students information about the specific transferability of courses and programs to 4-year colleges;

 (b) Transmit information about transfer students who are capable of honors work or independent study to the receiving institution; and

 (c) Promptly supply the receiving institution with all the required documents if the student has met all financial and other obligations of the sending institution for transfer.